camunda/camunda/docs/src/introduction/quickstart.md

 Completing Task
 ```

-This command creates a task subscription on the topic `quickstart` for the
+This command creates a task subscription on the topic `quickstart` for the task
-task type `step4`.
-So whenever a new task of this type is created the broker
+type `step4`.
+So whenever a new task of this type is created the broker will
-will push the task to this worker.
-You can try it out by opening another
+push the task to this worker.
+You can try it out by opening another terminal
-terminal an repeat the command from step 4 multiple times.
+and repeat the command from [step 4](#step-4-create-a-task) multiple times.

 ```
 $ ./bin/zbctl --topic quickstart create task step4 --payload '{"zeebe": 2018}'